schneefux/brawltimeninja/functions/blog/guides/deep-siege.md

-{ "title": "Gem Grab: Deep Siege", "author": "kinglionleo", "image": "/images/blog/guides/stone-fort.jpg" }
+{ "title": "Gem Grab: Deep Siege", "author": "kinglionleo", "image": "/images/blog/guides/stone-fort.jpg", "description": "Use walls to your advantage in Deep Siege with Jessie, Mortis and Dynamike." }

 Recommended Comp
 ---